 The Sky agent will nearly always offer you a discount because they “value your custom’.
 Now, this is generally a poor offer and will be in the region of £10 a month.
 Okay, a saving is a saving but we can get more.

 Be firm and stick to your guns.
 I’ll be honest, this call can last for anything up to 30 minutes as they look at cutting things from your package or increasing your discount.
 But, just tell them you can’t afford it and the agent will give you a date that your contract ends.

 2) Now play the waiting game.
 Be strong.
 I usually receive a call within 2 weeks from the retention department at Sky.
 The discount is generally in the region of 40-50% and sometimes I also receive a credit to my account.
-Sometimes as much as £50.
+This can be as much as £50.

 You can also check your online account and see what offers are available during this period.
 The latest I have ever received a call was just 3 days before my service was due to be cancelled and I was offered 60% off.